 If you share a password-protected video via the Share button on the vimeo.com clip page, the password is included in the email to your chosen recipients.

-If you are a Pro member or higher, you can also use video review pages to securely share your videos.
+If you are a Starter or Pro member, or higher, you can also use video review pages to securely share your videos.

 Hiding the "Share" button and icon